 “It’s been a very good source of income over the years, especially when it first launched and they had a different model for paying teachers,” she reveals.
 “Initially they sold tickets to each course and teachers made 75–85 per cent of the ticket cost, but a couple of years in they switched to a membership model that does revenue sharing based on class popularity,” Hische continues.

 “But not every teacher earns a lot from online teaching platforms,” she warns.
 “You do really need an audience that’s already interested in your work to take that leap to starting a class.”
 Take a look at Hische’s Skillshare courses here.
+Courses can cover anything from tech skills to nail art designs.

 03. Speak at events